Back to blog

 Law 4/2004 - “Stanca Law”

-Under the Stanca Law, Italy made it its mission to provide accessible information technology to people with disabilities.
-Under the law, governmental agencies and private agencies are required to provide accessible technology if they provide information to the public.
-Under Decree No. 75, websites must be barrier-free and following the Ministerial Decree issued that website must follow the Web Content Accessibility Guidelines (WCAG) Level II to be compliant with the Stanca Law.
+Under the Stanca Law, government agencies must provide accessible technology if they provide information to the public.
+Under Decree No. 75, websites must be free of accessibility barriers and follow the Ministerial Decree issues that websites must follow WCAG Level AA to be compliant.

 Japan